Charity shop reopens after suspected arson destroyed vital van

 The hospice van, which was parked alongside the fenced area, is extensively damaged and has been written off.

-The van was used daily for furniture collections and deliveries and was also used to support fundraising events hosted by the hospice, including the Colour Run which is due to take place on Saturday.

-The outside wall of the shop itself is also smoke damaged and all nearby premises have been evacuated due to the melting of a gas pipe at the rear of the fenced refuse area.
+The outside wall of the shop itself has been smoke damaged and all nearby premises were evacuated due to the melting of a gas pipe at the rear of the fenced refuse area.

-The gas supply has been cut off as a precaution and the shop will remain closed until it is reconnected and the damage is fully assessed.

 Although the cause of the fire is yet to be officially established, authorities are treating the incident as suspected arson and will be investigating further.